 - 20 g (1 ½ Tbsp) (per serving) unsalted butter

 - 10 g (2 tsp) (per serving) grated Parmigiano

 - 1 small bunch of chives, thinly sliced

 To serve them in broth

-- 1 cup per serving of extra vegetable stock
+- 1 cup (per serving) additional vegetable stock

 - Some grated Parmigiano

 - Put the stale bread into a large mixing bowl (1).
 Add the milk (2), the eggs (3), as well as salt, pepper and nutmeg.